nathan-bottomley/eleventy-plugin-podcaster/README.md

 ## Using podcast information and episode information in templates

-All the podcast and episode information you provide are made available to your templates through the data cascade, including `title`, `date` and `excerpt`, as well as fields in the `podcast` and `episode` objects.
+All the podcast and episode information you provide are made available to your templates through the data cascade, including `title` and `date`, as well as fields in the `podcast` and `episode` objects.

 Here's how you could use this information to describe a single podcast episode in a Liquid template.